cockroachdb/docs/src/current/cockroachcloud/folders.md

 Each folder can contain a mix of folders and clusters.
 Roles assigned on a folder are inherited by its descendants.

-Each folder that you create has an ID.
-To create a cluster in a folder or to move a cluster into a folder, you set its `parent_id` field to the folder's ID.
+Each folder that you create has an ID, which determines its position in the organization's hierarchy.

+- Clusters or folders within a folder have their parent ID set to that folder's ID.
-If no parent ID is specified for a cluster, it is created at the root level of the organization.
-Clusters and folders at the organization level have their `parent_id` set to `root`.
+- If a cluster or folder has no parent ID, or if its parent ID is set to `root`, its location is the root level of the organization.

-To move a folder or a cluster, you update its `parent_id`.
+- Moving a folder is a lightweight operation that does not modify the folder itself or its descendant folders or clusters; you need only update the folder's parent ID.
+Similarly, to move a cluster into or out of a folder, you need only update the cluster's folder ID.
 If you move a folder that contains descendant resources, the descendant resources are not directly modified.
-A folder operation may fail in the following circumstances:

-- A naming collision, such as an attempt to move a folder into a location that already contains a folder with the same name.
-Name collisions are limited to other folders.
-A folder and cluster at the same level of the hierarchy can share a name.
-- A violation of the [folder structure](#folder-structure) limitations.
-- An attempt to move a folder into itself or into one of its descendant folders.
+A folder operation may fail if it violates [folder naming](#folder-naming) or [folder structure](#folder-structure) guidelines or if you attempt to move a folder into itself or into one of its descendant folders.

 ### Folder naming